 The College of Science and Ecampus present the second speaker, biogeochemist and educator Ariel Anbar, as part of the series, “Innovating Science Online.”
 Through this partnership, faculty learn from educational leaders and innovators around the country who highlight best practices in developing and teaching science courses online.

 Ariel Anbar is a President’s Professor in the School of Earth and Space Exploration and School of Molecular Sciences at Arizona State University (ASU).
 He will discuss his large-enrollment online courses “Habitable Worlds” and “Biology Beyond” in a series of workshops and meetings on Tuesday, March 21, 2017.
+The courses are among ASU Online’s flagship smart courses and have been featured in the Chronicle of Higher Education.

 Anbar will share his expertise and research on using emerging technologies such as interactive, adaptive inquiry-driven tutorials, gamification, and Virtual Field Trips (VFT) to build innovative and engaging online science courses.
 He also will share his vision of how these new technologies provide opportunities to radically shift the traditional paradigm of teaching from instilling “mastery” to giving students instead a flexible set of skills and experiences that enable them to successfully—and independently— navigate the always evolving “unknowns” in any field of knowledge or practice.
 This approach is centered on questions rather than disciplines.